 Key Topics of Study

-- How climate change is impacting regions differently and how people are adapting to these changes
+- How climate change is impacting regions differently and how communities are adapting to these changes

-- The appropriate roles of government, business, social movements, and individuals in addressing this multifaceted crisis
+- The appropriate roles of the state, business, non-profits, social movements, and individuals in addressing the challenges of climate change

-- The technologies and traditional forms of local knowledge that can realistically meet humanity’s need for energy in a sustainable way
+- The technologies, modes of governance, types of social organization, and traditional forms of local knowledge that can help sustainably meet humanity’s need for food, water, and energy

 - The economic interests and institutional arrangements that prevent us from more effectively addressing the climate crisis